 This standard shall be used for the purpose for certifying Trees outside the Forests (TOF) in the country.
 The standard is applicable for certification of the wood coming from a responsibly managed TOF resources in the country.
 These TOF resources can be classified on the basis of ownership (private, community and government), formations (linear, block & scattered) and management (farmers, industries, associations, federations, cooperatives, government, etc.).
-Trees growing on community managed land in the North eastern states of the country and elsewhere are also classified as TOF.

 For better implementation and understanding of this standard, two categories - agroforest and urbanforest, have been adopted.
-The standard is applicable to all the TOF categories defined under the classification of Agroforest and Urban-forest.
+The standard is applicable to all the TOF categories defined under the classification of Agroforest and Urbanforest.

-The agroforest category includes all kinds of tree plantations done on farm lands and rural landscapes whereas urban-forest comprehends tree plantations done in urban landscapes, along highways, avenues, railway lines, canals, cover trees, and Social forestry area (owned by government), etc.
+The agroforest category includes all kinds of tree plantations done on farm lands and rural landscapes whereas urbanforest comprehends tree plantations done in urban landscapes, along highways, avenues, railway lines, canals, cover trees, and Social forestry area (owned by government), etc.